 Federal minimum wage as of July 2009 has remained at $7.25 per hour.
 However, many states have adopted higher minimum wage rates to provide a living wage in their location.
 At the time of publication, states like New York, Colorado and Arizona require minimum wages of $10 or more per hour.
 Some cities like New York City and Seattle have their own minimum wage — some as high as $15 per hour.

 It’s worth noting that some states provide lower minimum wages for smaller employers in terms of revenue or number of employees.
 Other states provide different pay rates depending on whether the employer offers health benefits, is age 18 or younger, is in a specific occupation (tipped employees) or is in training.
 Some cities, have higher minimum wage rates than the state they’re in does.

 Therefore, it’s important to verify your state and local payroll laws or use a payroll provider like Gusto that manages state and local wage and hour compliance for you.
-Look at our payroll process article to ensure you’re paying the correct minimum wage to your entry-level employees.

 4. Determine When to Pay Employees — Your Payroll Cycle